Central Vista Redevelopment Project: Background

-Delhi.
+Following the coronation of King George V at the Delhi Durbar in 1911 and his proclamation to shift the imperial capital from Calcutta to Delhi, the Central Vista was designed by architects Edwin Lutyens and Herbert Baker.
 The Parliament building alone took six years to construct, from laying the foundation stone on 12 February 1921 to the inauguration by then Viceroy Lord Irwin on 18 January 1927.
-After Independence in 1947, it became the seat of the government of the new Republic.
-The Parliament campus was declared a heritage precinct in the 1962 Master plan of Delhi.
+After independence in 1947, it became the seat of the government of the new republic.
+The parliament campus was declared a heritage precinct in the 1962 Master plan of Delhi.

 The government statement for the new Vista development project stated “As the needs and duties of the government expanded, so did the usage of the space.
 However, due to the development in the area being around a century old, and the current growth and development of India, the current Central Vista has failed to keep up with the needs of the country”.

 The Central Vista Redevelopment Project was launched in 2019.
 The project includes converting North and South Blocks into public museums, creating an ensemble of new secretariat buildings to house all ministries, relocating the Vice President and the Prime Minister's offices and residences near the North and South Blocks, and revamping the 3 km long Rajpath between Rashtrapati Bhavan and India Gate.
-A new Parliament building with increased seating capacity will be built beside the older one as India aims to expand its Parliamentary membership in 2026.
+A new parliament building with increased seating capacity will be built beside the older one as India aims to expand its parliamentary membership in 2026.
 The project aims for completion in 2026.
-This plan did not include the proposed PMO as there were issues of pending land-use change and litigation.
-The construction of the new Parliament building was temporarily put on hold by Supreme Court of India but was released again within few days with some riders.
+This plan did not include the proposed Prime Minister's Office (PMO) as there were issues of pending land-use change and litigation.
+The construction of the new Parliament building was temporarily put on hold by the Supreme Court of India but was released again within few days with some riders.

-Approval and bidding

-Approval Process
+Tender notice

 The criteria for the competition were set by the Council of Architecture, which included no building being taller than India Gate.
 The project proponent or client had to seek conceptual approval from the Delhi Urban Arts Commission (DUAC).
 Financial decisions received clearance from the Central Vigilance Commission.
 Monetary allocation was provided from the Finance Ministry.
 Project assessment studies were done by the New Delhi Municipal Corporation (NDMC).
 The regulatory master plan was done by the Central Public Works Department (CPWD).

-Competition

-In reality, instead of a call to competition, there was a Notice Inviting Tender (NIT).
-The difference is that in a competition the winner is awarded a prize, not a contract; in a tender, there is a firm intent and the winner receives the contract.
+A Notice Inviting Tender (NIT) was held.
 The bidding was held in two rounds.
 In the first round, merit was given on possibilities and innovation.
 In the second round, the winner was decided based on their capacity to deliver results.
-The winner was decided by a jury, and the names of jury members were announced before the competition.
+The winner was decided by a jury.

-Finalists

-There were six bidders in the final competition, who presented their proposal to the Central Public Works Department (CPWD), Government of India:
+There were six bidders in the final competition, who presented their proposal to the Central Public Works Department (CPWD), Government of India.